blade-ui-kit/docs/introduction.md

 It was made for [Blade](https://laravel.com/docs/blade), Laravel's powerful templating engine.
 Every Blade UI Kit component is a Blade component with a view and a class.
 Each component can be [extended, modified and overwritten](/docs/{{version}}/customization).

 The components are renderless, meaning they ship without any styling applied to them.
-This puts you in full control of how their look and feel.
+This puts you in full control of how they look and feel.

 To give you a practical introduction example, let's look at the way how Blade UI Kit's [`alert` component](/docs/{{version}}/alert) replaces [Laravel's default alert snippet from its UI scaffolding](https://github.com/laravel/ui/blob/fb1404f04ece6eee128e3fb750d3a1e064238b33/src/Auth/bootstrap-stubs/home.stub#L11-L15):